glentner/hypershell/docs/source/documentation/environment.rst

 |

 ``TASK_ARG``
     The input argument for this command.
-This the variable equivalent of '{}' and can be substituted as such.
+This is the variable equivalent of '{}' and can be substituted as such.
 This may be useful for shell-isms in the command template.